Back to blog

 Note: The best way to stay on top of your freelance photographer taxes and maximize your tax savings, is with an app like Bonsai Tax.
 Our software will help you calculate your self-employment tax liability, send you filing reminders, and track all your business expenses for you (we'll scan your bank/credit card receipts to organize all your deductions automatically).
 Users typically save $5,600 from their tax bill with our services.
 Try a 7-day free trial today.

-When should you start paying self-employment taxes as a freelance photographer?
+When to start paying self-employment taxes as a freelance photographer?

 Does your tax bill start accumulating immediately when you earn your first dollar from photography?

-No, regulations state that if you are the sole proprietor of your business and you are below the age of 65, you become obligated to pay taxes if you earn a minimum of $12,000 per year.
+Regulations state that if you are the sole proprietor of your business and you are below the age of 65, you become obligated to pay taxes if you earn a minimum of $13,850 per year in 2024.

 Additionally, If your annual income, after deducting tax credits and business-related costs, is $400 or more, the government expects you to pay self-employment tax to the tune of 15.3%.
 This exclusively to caters to your Medicare and Social Security taxes.